 Canine Paintball Poisoning How It Happened

 All of us remain exhausted, so I’ll try to tackle one main question at a time about Lilly’s severe paintball poisoning this week.
 The big thing everyone wants to know is how on earth Lilly had the opportunity to eat 130 (or so) paintballs.
-Here is that tale.
+Here is our tale of acute canine paintball poisoning.

 Paintball History @ Our House